Macor-Machinable Glass Ceramic

 3. Aluminosilicate glass ceramics

-Applications: Cookware, aviation parts, electronics.
+Applications: Cookware, aviation components, electronics.

 Features: Thermal shock resistance, high temperature resistance.

-4. Spinel-based glass ceramics
+4. Spinel-based microcrystalline glass

-Applications: Transparent armor, optical devices.
+Uses: Transparent armor, optical devices.

 Features: High strength, optical transparency.